 Coronavirus tests are making headlines, but confusion remains.
-Types of tests have proliferated, and different tests detect different things and have different uses.
-We walk through the two main types of tests related to SARS-CoV-2, the virus that causes COVID-19: what each test detects, how it detects it and what the test can tell us about current and prior infection.
+Different tests detect different things and have different uses.
+We walk through the three main types of tests related to SARS-CoV-2, the virus that causes COVID-19: what each test detects, how it detects it and what the test can tell us about current and prior infection.

 Photo by Rohan Thomson / Getty Images

 This test detects bits of the virus itself and can tell you if you’re currently infected.
-Patients either spit into a tube or use swabs to collect samples from the mucus membranes in the nose and throat where the virus may be growing or have been coughed up from the lungs.
-The test may also be referred to as a PCR or NAAT test.
-The assay used to detect the virus’ genetic material, RNA, is the PCR assay.
-Because RNA is made up of nucleic acids, it's also a nucleic acid amplification, or NAAT, Test.
+Swabs are used to collect samples from the mucus membranes in the nose and throat where the virus may be growing or have been coughed up from the lungs.
+There are two types of tests that detect SARS-CoV-2’s genetic material, or RNA: PCR tests and isothermal amplification, or IA, tests.
+Because RNA is made up of nucleic acids, both PCR and IA tests are also called nucleic acid amplification technology, or NAAT, tests.
+PCR tests are considered the gold-standard of NAAT testing.

 While we produce antibodies to coronavirus during infection, antibodies to viruses also linger long after the infection has passed, which makes serology tests poor indicators of active infection.
 Additionally, most serology tests are designed detect a type of antibody that arises later during an infection, making them better at showing prior exposure.

 And while the ELISA is a major type of serology test, it’s not the only one available.
-Several kinds of tests, including those that use technology similar to pregnancy tests, have hit the market, though not all give reliable results.
+Several kinds of tests, including those that use technology similar to pregnancy tests, have hit the market become available, though not all give reliable results.

 Located on Fred Hutch's South Lake Union campus in Seattle, the COVID-19 Clinical Research Center conducts Phase 1-3 clinical trials to find effective treatments for people who are positive for SARS-CoV-2.